 • URL construction, the TLD in use, registrant information, MX record detection, and more

 • Phishing and scam risk levels

 🔌 Quick plug: Bolster offers the most comprehensive and complete Domain Monitoring solution.
 We have the industry’s most extensive typosquat detection and monitoring capabilities (3,000+ TLDs), complete lifecycle monitoring from pre-weaponization through to post-weaponization takedown and removal, and we are the only platform out there with built-in defensive domain acquisition functionality.
 Check out our solution here.

 Balancing Domain Monitoring with Domain Acquisition

 Your organization has likely registered some high-risk domains to keep them off the market and out of attackers’ hands.
-While domain acquisition helps reduce your attack surface, it obviously isn’t a viable solution in and of itself – it’s cost prohibitive to purchase all typosquatting domain variations across more than 3,000 TLDs.
+While domain acquisition helps reduce your attack surface, it isn’t a viable solution in and of itself – it’s cost prohibitive to purchase all typosquatting domain variations across more than 3,000 TLDs.
 But domain acquisition does have a place in a domain protection strategy.
-In fact, a domain monitoring solution should help you right-size your domain portfolios, balancing monitoring and acquisition strategies to optimize for cost and risk.
+A domain monitoring solution should help you right-size your domain portfolios, balancing monitoring and acquisition strategies to optimize for cost and risk.